 There’s no easy way to measure how many people viewed your billboards.
 But let’s say you added a QR code to this billboard with the CTA “Scan to get a discount on your purchase.”
 With this, you can track how many people took action after seeing that billboard.

 You can also embed QR codes in direct mail to track campaign performance with Postalytics.
 Recipients scan the QR codes to access landing pages or personalized URLs to complete a form or make a purchase.
-Postalytics tracks clicks and interactions in real-time and displays them in the Campaign Dashboard, showing response and conversion rates.
+Postalytics tracks these clicks and interactions in real-time.

 #3 Can store a vast amount of data